glennsantos/senior-developer-roadmap/code-quality/code-reviews.md

 7. Document the PR discussion in code.
 Feel free to write comments.
 Add a summary of any face-to-face discussion as a PR comment (can be done by either author or reviewer).

 𝗙𝗼𝗿 𝗥𝗲𝘃𝗶𝗲𝘄𝗲𝗿𝘀:
-1. Reviewers should minimize the response lag to the author.
-Tell the author when they can expect their code to be reviewed, whether that's the next hour or the next day.
+1. Tell the author when they can expect their code to be reviewed, whether that's the next hour or the next day.
 2. Dev shouldn't interrupt their focus to do reviews.
 3. Have a bias for action.
 If a tech decision lingers and work becomes blocked, deciding something relatively quickly is better than slowly concluding to an "ideal" decision.
 Be inclined to merge code instead of nitpicking.
 4. Foster a positive feedback culture.
 Some ways to do this: